A smooth sale – from start to finish

 The tax step

-The proposed sale is run past HMRC – to gain tax clearance.
+The proposed sale is run past HMRC (under section 748 CTA 2010 and section 701 ITA 2007) to request tax clearance.
 All being well, HMRC put in writing that they won’t challenge the transaction as non-commercial aggressive tax avoidance.
-It’s basically them saying, “Yes, the deal looks clean to us.”
-It can take them 30 days to respond, but don’t worry, you'll be pressing ahead with the next few steps whilst we wait.
+It’s basically them saying, “Yes, the deal looks acceptable to us.”
+It can take them 30 days to respond, but we'll be pressing ahead with the next few steps whilst we wait.

 Our role